 The Panda Crate is fundamentally different from the rest of the kits in that it’s not hands-on projects to do and explore with your child – it’s products and baby toys.

-Lovevery’s subscription is so much nicer, with higher-quality items that will last and you and baby will love.
-It’s more expensive, but I’d rather put my money towards those play kits than the KiwiCo version.
-I’ll elaborate more on KiwiCo vs Lovevery later in this article.
+Lovevery’s subscription is so much nicer, with higher-quality items that will last and you and your baby will love.
+It’s more expensive, but I’d rather put my money toward those play kits than the KiwiCo version.

-Here were the themes of our 4 Koala Crates so far:
+Here were the themes of the Koala Crates during our subscription:

 The best part, though, is doing the hands-on activities.

-I documented our experience with the Music-themed box, so I’ll take you through what’s involved, what to expect, and if these kits are worth it.
+I documented every step of our experience with the Music-themed box, so I’ll take you through what’s involved, what to expect, and if these kits are worth it.